pulibrary/ops-catchall/projects/rocky_vm_image.md

     chmod a+x regenerate_ssh_keys.sh
     sudo mv regenerate_ssh_keys.sh /etc/rc.d/rc.local
     ```
-  * Go to LastPass and find the password for the pulsys user and change it using the following as the `pulsys` user.
+  * Go to LastPass and find the password for the pulsys user and change it using the following commands as the `pulsys` user.
-    * passwd
+    * `passwd`
     * You will be prompted for the 1234temp (current password)
     * Enter the password from lastpass or create a new one and save it on lastpass
   * shutdown your VM with `sudo shutdown -h now`